BSski/discord-reminder-bot/README.md

   Have you ever wanted to get mentioned on Discord on a certain time?<br>
   Maybe you even wanted to see a small note from your past self in there?<br>
   That's what this code was written for!<br>
-  Made it for my small discord server as a fun way to learn MongoDB.
+  Made it for my small discord server as a fun way to learn MongoDB.<br>
   All the code was written by me.
 </p>

 <h3 align="center">